Drug Information

 Vaccines: Live vaccines (e.g., yellow fever, BCG, cholera, typhoid, varicella) should not be given when you are taking everolimus.
 Before starting treatment with this medication, check with your doctor to ensure your immunizations are up to date.

 Pregnancy: Everolimus may cause harm to an unborn baby.
-Women who may become pregnant while taking this medication must use an effective form of birth control, even if they have not had their first menstrual period.
+People who may become pregnant while taking this medication must use an effective form of birth control, even if they have not had their first menstrual period.
 Effective birth control must be used during treatment with everolimus, and for at least eight weeks following the discontinuation of treatment.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if everolimus passes into breast milk.
-If you are breast-feeding and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Seniors: People over 65 years of age are more likely to experience side effects while taking this medication.
 Your doctor may adjust your dose based on side effects and how well the medication is tolerated.